 Hello world

-Let's write some real code!
-First, let's check off a simple hello world, and prints "Hello world!" to the console and then shuts down the machine.
+Let's write some actual code!
+First, let's check off a simple hello world, print "Hello world!" to the console, and then shut down the machine.

 Printing